Here’s Where Zion Williamson Ranks Among Top 10 ‘One-And-Done’ College Freshmen, Per ‘Yahoo Sports’

 — Newsweek (@Newsweek) April 1, 2019

-Bushnell, who further predicted that Zion Williamson could win “every end-of-year award” he qualifies for, added that his place as the No. 3 one-and-done freshman of all-time is also deserved because of how his “supposedly talented” teammates were only able to win three of six games while he was out injured.
+Bushnell, who further predicted that Zion Williamson could win “every end-of-year award” he qualifies for, added that his place as the No. 3 one-and-done freshman of all time is also deserved because of how his “supposedly talented” teammates were only able to win three of six games while he was out injured.
 Still, he added that Williamson failed to top the list because of a few things, including how he wasn’t always able to dominate the college game as many had expected him to.

 As for the top two one-and-done freshmen, Eisenberg and Bushnell ranked Carmelo Anthony (Syracuse, 2002-03) and Anthony Davis (Kentucky, 2011-12) as No. 1 and No. 2 respectively, stressing that both players were able to put up great statistical numbers while also leading their respective teams to an NCAA championship.